Modeling Matches as Language: A Generative Transformer Approach for Counterfactual Player Valuation in Football: Introduction

 Evaluating individual contribution is challenging in complex multi-agent environments, where behavior depends not only on an agent’s own ability but also on interactions with surrounding agents and context.
 Football provides a particularly demanding instance of this problem: player actions are shaped by tactical roles, teammates, opponents, and match state.
 As a result, player transfer evaluation cannot be reduced to a like-for-like replacement problem, since moving a player to a new team alters the tactical configuration and reshapes interaction patterns on the pitch.
 Transfer evaluation therefore requires estimating how a player will behave under this distribution shift, rather than extrapolating directly from past performance alone.

-Existing methods only partially address this problem.
-Traditional valuation frameworks such as Expected Threat (xT)~\cite{Singh2019ExpectedThreat} and Valuing Actions by Estimating Probabilities (VAEP)~\cite{Decroos2019Actions,Decroos2020VAEP} quantify the value of observed events, but they do not generate how action sequences would evolve under a new tactical context.
-Projection systems in other sports typically operate at the level of aggregate season outcomes and therefore do not capture the micro-interactions that shape football actions on the pitch.
-Recent generative approaches in sports analytics often focus on continuous trajectories, which represent spatial movement but not the tactical semantics of discrete football events~\cite{capellera2024transportmer,xu2024sports,capellera2025jointdiff}.
-Prior work has also studied event-based sequence modeling for next-event prediction in football~\cite{Simpson2022Seq2Event,yeung2025transformer,MendesNeves2024Forecasting}, but these approaches are generally designed to predict observed continuations rather than generate event sequences under hypothetical transfer scenarios.
-Another line of work estimates On-Ball Value (OBV) by predicting future tokens in an event sequence, enabling counterfactual continuation of play~\cite{hong2025eventgpt}.
-However, these approaches generate only short fragments of a sequence, limiting value estimation to that small segment of play.
-In contrast, evaluating transfer scenarios requires generating full event sequences under a new context, enabling value computation over the entire simulated possession.
+Previous approaches only partially address this problem.
+Event-based evaluation frameworks~\cite{Bransen2020Player,Decroos2019Actions,Liu2020Deep,Luo2020Inverse,Pappalardo2019PlayeRank,Singh2019Introducing} quantify observed events but do not generate how action sequences would evolve under a new tactical context, and projection systems in other sports operate on aggregate season outcomes that miss on-pitch micro-interactions.
+Recent generative models focus either on continuous trajectories~\cite{Capellera2024TranSPORTmer,Capellera2026JointDiff,Capellera2025Unified,Fassmeyer2022Semi,Xu2023Uncovering,Xu2025SportsTraj}, which capture spatial movement but not the tactical semantics of discrete events, or on next-event prediction~\cite{MendesNeves2024Forecasting,MendesNeves2024Towards,MendesNeves2026Scalable,Simpson2022Seq2Event,Yeung2025Transformer}, which targets observed continuations rather than hypothetical-transfer sequences; even event-level estimators such as On-Ball Value~\cite{Hong2025EventGPT} generate only short fragments of play.
+Evaluating transfer scenarios instead requires generating full event sequences under a new lineup and match context, enabling value computation over the entire simulated possession.

-To address this problem, we introduce ScoutGPT, an autoregressive generative framework for football event streams related to Large Event Models (LEMs)~\cite{MendesNeves2026ScalableLEM}.
+To address this problem, we introduce ScoutGPT, an autoregressive generative framework for football event streams related to Large Event Models (LEMs)~\cite{MendesNeves2026Scalable}.
 ScoutGPT treats a match as a structured sequence in which each event is decomposed into discrete attributes through tokenization and predicted sequentially via next-token prediction, conditioned on player identity and match context.
-Alongside next-action prediction, the model estimates scoring and conceding probabilities at each step, aligning generated sequences with match value (VAEP) and supporting event-level simulation of hypothetical player transfers under new tactical environments~\cite{VanArem2025Forecasting,Dinsdale2022TransferPortal,MendesNeves2024Forecasting}.
+Alongside next-action prediction, the model estimates goal-scoring and goal-conceding probabilities at each step, aligning generated sequences with match value (VAEP)~\cite{Decroos2019Actions} and supporting event-level simulation of hypothetical player transfers under new tactical environments~\cite{Dinsdale2022Transfer,VanArem2025Forecasting}.

 To summarize, our main contributions are as follows: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=1pt, parsep=0pt, partopsep=0pt] \item \textbf{Structured Event Modeling for Context-Aware Simulation:} We introduce a fine-grained tokenization scheme that decomposes football events into semantic components (e.g., actor, location, and action type).
 This structure enables ScoutGPT to capture dependencies across event attributes and model football event sequences at a finer granularity.